Built by a scroller.

 That’s what I want RipSaw to give you.
 Not just a tool — growth in your craft.
 The confidence to try patterns you thought were beyond you.
 The ability to design what’s in your head and actually cut it.

-I made that.
 Damn, I can’t wait to see what you make.

 Roberta Matera